 Everything's Better with Samurai: The major theme of the series, given its Jidai Geki roots, though the Riders' designs are taken from all kinds of warriors including samurai (Gaim and Zangetsu, plus Kurokage as a footsoldier), knights (Baron and Duke), Eastern warriors (Ryugen is Chinese and Marika is Arabian), Roman gladiators (Bravo), and Vikings (Sigurd, and Gridon as a footsoldier version).

 Expy: Gaim's helmet had an asymmetrical crescent-shaped crest similar to that of Date Masamune.

-Family-Unfriendly Violence: Kota doesn't get out of his first encounter with a monster anywhere near as safely as other Riders.
-Before he transforms the Invase roughs him up something fierce, tossing him through a steel fence; you can see blood coming from his mouth afterward.
+Family-Unfriendly Violence: Kouta doesn't get out of his first encounter with a monster anywhere near as safely as other Riders.
+Before he transforms the Inves roughs him up something fierce, tossing him through a steel fence; you can see blood coming from his mouth afterward.